foxdonut/meiosis/tutorial/lessons/04-meiosis-with-function-patches.md

 - Write an accumulator function that will use those patches to produce the updated state.

 In this section, we will use one approach using **function patches**.
-In the next section, we will look at another approach - my personal favourite - using a small utility called Patchinko.
+In the next section, we will look at another approach - my personal favourite - using a small utility called Mergerino.

 <a name="using_function_patches"></a>
 ### [Using Function Patches](#using_function_patches)